 99 West Plant Street, Winter Garden

 Originally opened in 1927, the Edgewater Hotel is the foundation of Plant Street’s most iconic building.
 The building's main attraction is The Chef’s Table at the Edgewater, a restaurant offering two dining experiences: The Chef’s Table (upscale) and the The Tasting Room (casual).

 Aside from winning numerous local dining awards, The Chef’s Table has been recognized nationally as one of the Top 100 Restaurants in America by Open Table!
 The intimate tables have views of the kitchen which serves up seasonally-inspired, three-course prix-fixe dinners with optional wine pairings.
-Pick one of four choices per course, like pan seared foie gras, almond pesto crusted fresh catch, and dark chocolate crème brulee.
 The Tasting Room offers front of the house seating, plus outdoor patio seating overlooking the iconic foundation.
 The menu features both cold and hot small plates (the duck fat fries are a must-try!), in addition to mini desserts.
 Local musicians provide entertainment, and bartenders mix up craft cocktails, beers and wine.

 The Whole Enchilada